 - Emergency Contact Information

-Health forms are due July 31.
+Health forms are due July 31 and can be updated in the Magnus Health System.
 You should have received an email with the forms.
 If the student’s physical was scheduled for after July 31, you should send the school the results of the last exam.
-Answers to many of your questions concerning health forms can be found in the FAQ section of Health and Wellness Services.

 Students will also be given a printed copy of the handbook during Welcome Days and will fill out an acknowledgment form in their first advisory meeting.